 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Demeclocycline Hydrochloride 150 mg Capsules; Amdipharm Mercury Company Limited, The electronic Medicines Compendium.
-Dated May 2012.
+Manufacturer's PIL, Demeclocycline Hydrochloride 150 mg Capsules; Concordia International, The electronic Medicines Compendium.
+Dated December 2013.

 British National Formulary; 72nd Edition (Sep 2016) British Medical Association and Royal Pharmaceutical Society of Great Britain, London